The Australian sun can be very hot and may be stronger than what you are used to in your home country.

 - Wear a hat and UV protective sunglasses.

-- Avoid spending long periods of time in the sun between 10am and 3pm, as this is when the sun is strongest.
+- Avoid spending time in the direct sun between 10am and 4pm, as this is when the sun is strongest.

 - Make sure you follow these tips even when it isn’t sunny – you can still get burnt on cloudy or overcast days.